fmarino-412/SABD_project2_BallettiMarino/readme.md

 This package contains utilities for delay string parsing and delay type ranking:

-* `DelayFormatException.java` that is a custom exception for failure on gaining information from delay strings,
+* `DelayFormatException.java` that is a custom Java Exception for failure on gaining information from delay strings,
 * `DealyInfo.java` representing a single parsed delay information,
 * `DelayParsingUtility.java` that contains delay strings parsing logic and
 * `DelayScorer.java` used to assign a score on delay and reason basis (third query).